 The more usable the swag is, the longer it will be kept by the attendees.
 If you have the extra budget, there are also shorter-lived swag to consider: badge holders, stickers, lanyards, and brochures.

-How to stand out at a conference #4: Go for the unusual swag
+4: Go for the unusual swag